 OpenPrinting News Flash - cups-browsed Remote Code Execution vulnerability

-5 minute read
+6 minute read

 What happened?

 On September 5 we got a GitHub security advisory (GHSA) on cups-browsed about a remote code execution.
 It is possible to create an emulation of an IPP printer with forged metadata to make cups-browsed auto-generate a print queue and the PPD generator of libcups or libppd create a PPD with added lines so that the foomatic-rip filter gets used and the PPD defines a filter command line for foomatic-rip which is supplied by the attacker.
+So we have a remote code execution (RCE) vulnerability.

 The reporter, Simone Margaritelli (aka evilsocket), started investigating when he discovered that cups-browsed accepts UDP packets on port 631 from any source to trigger a get-printer-attributes IPP request.
 He then found further bugs leading up to the remote code execution.

 He posted on X (formerly Twitter) on September 23 that he recently reported a severe security issue, an “Unauthorized RCE on all GNU/Linux systems) with a CVSSv3 score (agreed on with Canonical and Red Hat) of 9.9 of 10, but not telling anything about that it was his report about cups-browsed.
-He also told in the post that he has spent 3 weeks on the investigations, and that a disclosure date was agreed on with the devlopers.
+He also told in the post that he has spent 3 weeks on the investigations, and that a disclosure date was agreed on with the developers.
 The message got hidden shortly after, but one can still read it on some archiving sites.

 Seth Arnold of Canonical’s security team made me aware of this X message on Tuesday, September 24 and this started continues conversation of me with the security team on the Canonical-internal chat, along with already ongoing conversation on GitHub and VINCE.
 On Thursday, September 26 I read on VINCE that the vulnerability has leaked and so we had to agree on a quick disclosure.
 Instead of on the originally planned disclosure on October 6 we agreed to disclose still on September 26, at 20:00 UTC.